telerik/xaml-docs/controls/radribbonview/features/keyboard-support.md

 {% if site.site_name == 'WPF' %}

-* __IsKeyboardNavigationEnabled__: Gets or sets if keyboard navigation is enabled for a particular control.
-Setting this property to false to a UIElement, the element will be skipped while navigating using the keyboard Up/Down/Right/Left keys.
+* __IsKeyboardNavigationEnabled__: Gets or sets whether keyboard navigation is enabled for a particular control.
+Setting this property to false on a UIElement will lead to the element being skipped while navigating using the keyboard's Up/Down/Right/Left keys.

-	#### __[XAML] Example 4: Allowing to navigate through RadRibbonComboBox items using keyboard Up/Down keys__
+	#### __[XAML] Example 4: Disabling navigation through RadRibbonComboBox items using the Up/Down keys__
 	{{region radribbonview-keyboard-support_6}}
 		<telerik:RadRibbonView telerik:KeyTipService.IsKeyTipsEnabled="True" telerik:KeyTipService.ActivationMode="PreviewKeyDown">
 			<telerik:RadRibbonTab Header="Home" telerik:KeyTipService.AccessText="H">